Escrow: What Is It And How Does It Work?

 It may be possible to pay for property taxes and insurance yourself instead of using an escrow account.
 Doing so will lower your monthly mortgage payment, but you’ll have to save for tax and insurance payments on your own.

 Plus, you may incur a fee for managing your own taxes and insurance.
-Managing escrow accounts is often a free service provided by servicers like Rocket Mortgage, so it doesn’t make financial sense to opt out of escrow for your mortgage.
+Managing escrow accounts is often a free service provided by servicers like Rocket Mortgage, so it often simply doesn’t make financial sense to opt out of escrow for your mortgage.

-It’s also possible to use your escrow account for some expenses and not others.
 Sometimes, lenders require escrow for property taxes but not homeowners insurance.

-Can You Remove Escrow From Your Mortgage?
+Can You Remove Escrow from Your Mortgage?

-In most cases, you can remove the escrow from your mortgage, but that doesn’t mean it’s always a good idea.
+In most cases, you can remove the escrow from your mortgage — but that doesn’t mean it’s always a good idea.
 However, if you’ve decided that removing escrow is the best choice for you, you’ll need to make sure you meet certain criteria with your lender and other involved parties.

 Again, some loans require escrow (like FHA loans or those with required flood insurance), so removing escrow won’t be an option in some cases.

-The Bottom Line: Escrow Protects Both Buyers And Sellers
+The Bottom Line: Escrow Protects Both Buyers and Sellers

 Escrow is an important part of purchasing a home.
 It protects buyers and sellers during home sales, and it offers a convenient way for you to pay for your taxes and insurance.